 - Rearrange Clips - (Right-Click) the Filter Icons at the top and choose a sorting option.
 Drag and drop Clips or select Clip/s then (Shift+Mouse-Wheel) to move.
 NOTE: Rearranging the order of Pattern Clips changes their pattern number.

-Bouncing Patterns to Audio
+Bouncing to Audio / Freezing

+It's important to take a moment to think about how you plan to use bounced Audio.
 Let's consider the Render Settings > Miscellaneous > Insert and Master FX combinations and how these can influence your workflow:

 - Master OFF / Insert ON - Bouncing Instrument Channels and Insert Mixer FX to audio.
 Route the Audio Clip to the Master Channel.
 Replace the Pattern Clip instances with the matching Audio Clip/s.
 Optionally disable, or remove, the Insert Mixer FX and or Instrument Channels if they are not used by other Patterns.